 Shoaiba Oil-Fired Power Plant, Saudi Arabia

-The Shoaiba oil-fired CCGT power plant complex in Saudi Arabia is now generating nearly 4,000MW.
+The Shoaiba oil-fired CCGT power plant complex in Saudi Arabia is now generating nearly 5,600MW.
 Several stages and phases of construction of power and water desalination plant have been taken on by various consortia, including ABB, Alstom, Doosan and Bechtel.
-The total cost is thought to be around $5bn.
+The total cost was thought to be around $5bn.
+The third stage was contracted to Alstom for $2.4bn.

 Shoaiba is about 120km south of Jeddah, on Saudi Arabia's Red Sea coast.
 Desalination plants adjacent to the power station were needed because of the shortage of cooling water in Saudi Arabia.
 The power station has a number of turbines, heat recovery steam generators (HRSGs) and ancillary power generation equipment.